Let's talk

 What people ask us

-• It diversifies the discourse and the actors included in the urban debate. • It introduces data-driven critique and innovative technologies. • It makes unwanted effects visible from the voice of communities (displacement, real-estate pressure). • It broadens the conversation beyond institutional celebration, thanks to its independence from national funding.
+• It diversifies the discourse and the actors included in the urban debate. • It introduces data-driven critique and innovative technologies. • It gives voice to communities on unwanted effects such as displacement and pressure from the property market. • It broadens the conversation beyond institutional celebration, thanks to its independence from national funding.

 We currently have no open paid positions.